“Golf can best be defined as an endless series of tragedies obscured by the occasional miracle.” – Anonymous

-For wedges and short irons, you should position the ball in the middle of your stance since you’ll be swinging more down and through the ball
+For wedges and short irons, you should position the ball in the middle to back of your stance since you’ll be swinging more down and through the ball

 For mid and long irons, you should position the ball between the middle of your stance and inside of your left instep (for right handed golfers)

 Finally for fairways woods and drivers, you should position the ball inside of your left instep since you’ll be swinging more up and through the ball.